z669016/adventofcode-2015/README.md

 the passenger compartment and lowest Quantum Entanglement).
 Then find the possible second and third container grouping to match the first container (in weight) to make sure the total adds up correctly.
-For part 2, I hoped I could make solution for part 1 more generic (not just 3, but any number of compartments), but that wasn't that easy so I just created another weight balancer method for four compartments (slight change of the 3 compartment method).
+For part 2, I hoped I could make solution for part 1 more generic (not just 3, but any number of compartments), but that wasn't that easy, so I just created another weight balancer method for four compartments (slight change of the 3 compartment method).

 ## Day 25